Review of 3 Top Fitness Studios in Downtown Denver (2025)

 Every downtown Denver neighborhood is packed to the gill with group fitness studios.
 A big selection may sound good in theory, but too much choice actually leaves us less satisfied at the end of the day.
 That’s why we limited our review to three awesome downtown Denver gym options:

 🔸Worth The Fight Boxing & Fitness Studio Denver: Like Orangetheory but with boxing fitness as your cardio instead of the treadmill and rower – fun, empowering bootcamp fitness classes incorporating boxing (on your own bag, not sparring!), strength training, high intensity interval training, yoga, pilates, and kickboxing.
-Try WTF Boxing with 7 days of unlimited fitness classes for $29!
+Try Worth The Fight Boxing with 7 days of unlimited fitness classes for $29!

 🔸Orangetheory Denver: Heart rate-guided high intensity classes combining running, rowing, and resistance training, with the goal of being in the orange zone of heart rate for 12+ minutes.